 I’ve been coming to terms with this idea especially as I’ve seen lots of “Black at…” forums arise out of this new era for Black Lives Matter both as a phrase and a movement.
 There were a lot of truthful conversations that Black people at predominantly white institutions held only in private because maybe they thought they had to or because they thought no one would believe them.
 Now, people are feeling more empowered to tell the truth, but it happens so rarely that they say the names of the people who hurt them or attach their own names to these confessions.
 It’s often anonymous and no one is particularly placed at fault, no one but the institution.
 This is a problem for me because of course whiteness is an institution but it is upheld by every white person.

 Having considered these ideas, I celebrated my birthday with an Airing of Grievances on Instagram Live.
 I think social media is weird and funny, and I relished the opportunity to take up space on the timeline- within a racist algorithm- and hold a public conversation with other Black people that centered a Black audience.
 We showed our faces and we named the people who were racist towards us.
-In school, these people were often nice by the rules of white womanhood that had at one time indoctrinated me but also acted very violently and associated with violent racists.
-This violence wasn’t necessarily tied to physical blows, but to their overall way of being, the things that they said and the spaces they occupied.
-During the live, we didn’t acknowledge comments from white people because the intention of our discussing and exposing our experiences wasn’t to educate white people, to be a catalyst for someone’s growth, but to stop hiding; to stop being so scared of our experiences and our abusers that we couldn’t discuss them publicly.
+In school, these people were often nice by the rules of white womanhood- I went to an all girls school- that had at one time indoctrinated me.
+They also acted violently and associated with violent racists.
+This violence wasn’t necessarily tied to physical blows, but to their overall way of being, the things that they said and the spaces they took up without regard for others.
+During the live, we didn’t acknowledge comments from white people because the intention of our discussing and exposing our experiences wasn’t to educate white people, to be a catalyst for someone’s growth, but to stop hiding, to stop being so scared of our experiences and our abusers that we couldn’t discuss them publicly.

 I was a nigger for twenty-three years; I gave that shit up.
 No room for advancement.